 UMSU believes that International students will experience the same struggles to meet the ordinary costs of living and should be eligible to receive financial support that is equivalent to the amount received by other students.

 For International students who received funds from the University’s Covid-19 Student Support Grants (to address the impact of travel bans) there is important information that you should read below.

-If you have accessed funds provided by the University under its Covid-19 Student Support Grants then this is important information.
+If you have accessed funds provided by the University under its Covid-19 Student Support Grant Scheme then this is important information.

-UMSU has let the University know that this will unfairly impact international student and could exacerbate financial hardship – just because you have received the travel ban grant does not mean that you won’t experience significant financial hardship between now and August.
+UMSU believes that this will unfairly impact international student and could exacerbate financial hardship – just because you have received the travel ban grant does not mean that you won’t experience significant financial hardship between now and August.

 These two schemes were established to address different needs so access to the Emergency Support Fund should not be limited.

-For other information about financial assistance and to answer other questions please read the questions and answers below.
+For other information about financial assistance and to answer other questions please explore UMSU’s Covid-19 Financial Support pages.

 Other Financial Support Information

 On 29 April, the Victorian Government announced a $45 million fund to support international students in Victoria facing hardship as a result of the Covid-19 pandemic.
 While we don’t know exactly what the Premier’s plan is, and as it’s not something the University is administering we aren’t able to advise on the specific details, however we would encourage all international students to apply for this.
 You can register your interest here, that way you can be alerted when applications do open.

 Below is more information on financial support during this time that does not relate to the University’s Emergency Student Support Fund.